drewlee/cookie_utility/README.md

   * **expires** - date object specifying when the cookie expires
   * **path** - the url path the cookie can be accessed from
   * **domain** - domain on which the cookie can be accessed from
   * **secure** - if the cookie is being set over a secure connection, specify as boolean true to enable

-a boolean value is returned based on whether or not the cookie was successfully created
+A boolean value is returned based on whether or not the cookie was successfully created.

-basic example:
+Basic example:
 ```javascript
 Cookie.set('useremail', 'john@johnny.com');
 ```

-example with options:
+Example with options:
 ```javascript
 Cookie.set('useremail', 'john@johnny.com', {
     expires: new Date(new Date().getTime() + (1000*60*60*24)), // expires in 24 hours